shirinebadi/VFH-Obstacle-Avoidance/README.md

 ## Method

 The VFH method uses a two-dimensional Cartesian histogram grid as a world model.
-This world model is updated continuously with range data sampled by on-board range sensors
+This world model is updated continuously with range data sampled by on-board range sensors.